thunlp/OpenNE/README.md

 We show the node classification results of various methods in different datasets.
 We set representation dimension to 128, **kstep=4** in GraRep and **p=1, q=1** in node2vec.

-Note that, both GCN(a semi-supervised NE model) and TADW need additonal text features as inputs.
+Note that, both GCN(a semi-supervised NE model) and TADW need additional text features as inputs.
 Thus, we evaluate these two models on Cora in which each node has text information.
-We use 10% labelled data to train GCN.
+We use 10% labeled data to train GCN.

 [BlogCatalog](https://github.com/phanein/deepwalk/tree/master/example_graphs): 10312 nodes, 333983 edges, 39 labels,  undirected: